Course Design Talking Points

 A: No, not yet.
 But like the Parent Guide, this feature could be included after the coursework is finalized.
 The hope is that, if it is added, the teacher will have the ability to turn it on or off for their students.

 Q: Is there the option for a screen reader within the digital platform?

-A: The digital platform will be screen reader compatible but will not have a built-in screen reader.
-This will allow users to use the screen reader of their choice.
-The digital platform will receive a full review for accessibility prior to Fall 2023, including screen reader compatibility.
+A: The digital platform is built to be screen reader compatible, allowing students to use the screen reader software they are most comfortable with.
+The digital platform will receive a 3rd party accessibility audit Fall 2023, which includes screen reader compatibility.

 Q: Are there eTools?

 A: With Inspiring Connections, we emphasize the Mathematician’s Notebook as a core means of capturing student work.
-Hence, the role of eWorkspace as a generic way to submit work, such as with a whiteboard, image uploading, text entry, etc., has not been defined yet for Inspiring Connections.
-With Inspiring Connections, there is not currently an option for students to submit their work digitally.
+Hence, the role of eWorkspace as a generic way to submit work, such as with a whiteboard, image uploading, text entry, etc., is not a feature for Inspiring Connections.

 Q: Is there any plan for a Learning Management System integration?